Obtur/bot-Odoo-Product-Import/README.md

 ##THIS PROJECT WAS BORN ONLY AFTER, TIRELESSLY, TRYING TO USE THE STANDARD IMPORT OPTION OF ODOO MODULE/APP 'POINT OF SALE'.

-MAKING USE OF THE FUNCTIONS 'base64_encode' AND 'file_get_contents' TO TRANSFORM AN IMAGE INTO BINARY CODE AND GERERATING A FILE CSV.
+MAKING USE OF THE PHP FUNCTIONS 'base64_encode' AND 'file_get_contents' TO TRANSFORM AN IMAGE INTO BINARY CODE AND GERERATING A FILE CSV.

 ALWAYS RETURN :